 - Hear from a Phillies player, who will speak to students about their high school and major league experience

-- Take selfies with Gary "Sarge" Matthews, 1983 National League MVP and Club Ambassador, who will also be providing a special welcome!
+- Take selfies with Mickey Morandini, 1993 National League Champion Phillie and Club Ambassador, who will also be providing a special welcome!
 Plus, take photos with the World Series Trophies and meet the Phillies Ballgirls!

 - Cheer on the Phillies with a ticket to that night's Phillies-Braves game with seating in Sections 201-204.